 Pro: You Should Receive Your Loan Quickly

 The most obvious benefit of a short-term business loan is that it can provide you with fast capital for your operations.
 In addition, a short-term business loan application is typically shorter than that of a traditional bank loan and requires less information.
-This can be incredibly useful if your business has expenses that are due in the immediate future, and you can’t afford to wait on a long approval process.
+This can be incredibly useful if your business has bills that are due soon, and can’t afford to wait on a long approval process.

 Con: These Loans Come with High Interest Rates